 529 College Savings Plans

 I love the 529 College Savings Plan.
-It’s incredibly flexible, and depending on which state you live in, can give you tax benefits both now, and in the future.
+It’s incredibly flexible, and depending on which state you live in, it can give you tax benefits both now, and in the future.

 Here’s how it works: